notator/WebMIDISynthHost/README.md

  1. The soundFonts directory has been seeded with .sf2 files created from the [Arachno soundfont](http://www.arachnosoft.com/main/soundfont.php) using the [Viena soundfont editor](http://www.synthfont.com/index.html).
 Any soundFont can, of course, be used.<br />
  2. Issues relating to the WebMIDISynth API should be raised [here, in this repository](https://github.com/notator/WebMIDISynthHost/issues).
 <br />

-I am not a Web Audio specialist, so would especially welcome any help in developing the ResidentSf2Synth's code.<br />

 December 2015 (updated February 2016)<br />
 James Ingram